-When the meat is golden-coloured, pour in the broth and any reserved meat juices.
+- When the meat is golden-coloured, pour in the wine and any reserved meat juices.
 Stir in the diced tomatoes and oregano.
 Season with salt and pepper.
 Let the mixture simmer uncovered about 30 min, until it thickens and is almost dry.

 Cook the aubergines

 - While the meat is cooking, fry the aubergine slices in a pan with the hot peanut oil, working in batches, until the slices are golden brown on each side (about 4 min per slice).
 Set the aubergines on paper towels to drain.

 - Melt the butter in a saucepan over low heat.
 Add the flour and beat well using a whisk or a wooden spoon.
 Cook for 3 min, stirring constantly and taking care not to let it burn.
 Warm up the milk, then add it slowly while stirring thoroughly to avoid lumps.
 Cook over medium heat 4-5 min.
 Grate the cheese, then blend it into the sauce.

 - Grease a baking dish, then arrange half of the aubergines in the bottom of the dish.
 Add a little salt, then spread the meat mixture over the aubergines.
 Top with the remaining aubergines.
 Pour the béchamel sauce over the top aubergine layer.
 For a nice golden crust, sprinkle the top with the bread crumbs (or additional grated cheese if you prefer).